thongish/2420-Assignment-1/README.md

 </details>

-Now you should be able to connect to your droplet by simply running this command:
+Now you should be able to connect to your droplet by simply running this command, where `<droplet alias>` is the `Host` you specified in the SSH config file:
 ```
 ssh <droplet alias>
 ```